USEPA/LakeCat/README.md

 ##QA Methods

+Lakes outside of the boundaries of the NHDPlusV2 -969 lakes.
+Removed in the findIsolatedLakes.py script after all isolated lakes are appended together.
+SelectLayerByLocation_management tool finds all lakes that are "COMPLETELY_WITHIN" and the performs a "SWITCH_SELECTION" to arrive at the lakes that are outside of the boundary and deleted from the file.

 On_Net_Cvg_Diffs -- come from the script chkNLWwLakeCat.py comparing the lake area geometry with the geometry of what we use as an on-network catchment basin.
 This outputs the catchment COMID and associated catchment COMID with the percentage of lake that is uncovered by the basins geometry.

+off-network problem lakes -- findProblemLakes.py prints out table where an off-network lake basin's area is larger than the catchment in which the lake is found.
+This table was used to remove 758 lakes from the IsolatedLakes.shp file